nf-core/hic/docs/usage.md

 ### `--bwt2_index`

 The bowtie2 indexes are required to align the data with the HiC-Pro workflow.
-If the `--bwt2_index` is not specified, the pipeline will either use the igenome bowtie2 indexes (see `--genome` option) or build the indexes on-the-fly (see `--fasta` option)
+If the `--bwt2_index` is not specified, the pipeline will either use the iGenomes bowtie2 indexes (see `--genome` option) or build the indexes on-the-fly (see `--fasta` option)